 Run 1 (2/10/2018)

-First week of October, I’ve not idea what happened to September the weeks are flying by.
+It’s the first week of October, I’ve no idea what happened to September the weeks are flying by.
 My last run was a paltry 2k and I’m still not firing on all cylinders.

 Just to stick the knife in the Endomondo app flashes up congratulating me with a new achievement.
 Fastest 3km in October, I know sarcasm when I see it!

 Another walk home knowing I could have done better.
 The only useful info from this run is that the new running jacket worked great.
-It kept me warm without turning into a mobile sweat box and it didn’t restrict my arm flailing or otherwise add to my countless woes.
+It kept me warm without turning into a mobile sweatbox and it didn’t restrict my arms flailing or otherwise add to my countless woes.
 So that’s something.
-Now I’ve got a day to fret about running 5k on Wednesday, lovely, Fingers crossed I finally get this cold on, just so I can get it over and done with and start feeling a little more with it.
+Now I’ve got a day to fret about running 5k on Wednesday, lovely, Fingers crossed I finally get this cold on just so I can get it over and done with and start feeling a little more with it.

 Run Rating :